ArgoCD¶

 Valid values are:

-- Track resources using both, an annotation and a label
+label- Track resources using a labelannotation- Track resources using an annotationannotation+label- Track resources using both, an annotation and a label

-The default is to use label
+The default is to use annotation as tracking method.

 When this value is changed, existing managed resources will re-sync to apply the new tracking method.